Mekanism: Full-Service Agency

-Soon after this period, Mekanism increased its focus on creating viral content and started working almost exclusively with clients directly.
+Soon after this period, Mekanism increased its focus on creating viral content and focussed their efforts almost exclusively on clients directly.
 Harris took over the CEO title from Caban to become President/CEO.
 In 2011, the agency created its first Super Bowl spot for Brisk Iced Tea starring Eminem.
 It ended up as the No. 1 most-viewed video on YouTube after Super Bowl XLV aired.
 In 2012, Mekanism launched a campaign for the American Society for the Prevention of Cruelty to Animals with Dan Harris from ABC’s Nightline featuring Harris's adopted cat, "Hovercat"; the video went viral and garnered over 1 million views, with Brendan Gahan, Mekanism's Director of Social Media, noting, "The internet loves cats and it was done for a good cause so it's great to see people rally around it."
 In early 2013 Mekanism created the ad campaign “Youphoria” for the fashion retailer Nordstrom.

 Mekanism also became the Agency of Record for Method Home, Muscle Milk, Pepsi, Brisk Ice Tea, Amp Energy Drink, Art.com, and Virgin Mobile.

 As of 2022, Mekanism clients included Peloton, OkCupid, Jose Cuervo, Fanatics, Inc. and the NBA App.

-Plus Company of Canada, owner of about 20 agencies, bought Mekanism in June 2022.
-On October 31, 2022, Eleven, whose brands included CommonSpirit Health, Pella and Kraken, became part of Mekanism, which planned to move into that company's San Francisco office.
+In June 2022, the entrepreneurial network Plus Company Canada, bought Mekanism.
+On October 31, 2022, Eleven, whose brands included CommonSpirit Health, Pella and Kraken, became part of Mekanism, planning to move into the company's San Francisco facilities.
 Mekanism's New York City office also houses Plus Company's New York City operation, and the San Francisco office will become Plus Company's office for that area.

+In April 2025, Mekanism merged with Camp Jefferson and Jungle, two other Plus Company agencies, to form Mekanism Canada.